S. Korean envoy to travel to North for pre-summit talks

 - Aretha's last ride: The vintage hearse that carried Rosa Parks will now bear the Queen of Soul

+“The special envoys will have extensive discussions with their North Korean counterparts, covering a concrete schedule for the upcoming inter-Korean summit and the development of inter-Korean relations as well as denuclearization and the settlement of peace on the Korean Peninsula,” the statement said.

+Moon’s office said it hasn’t decided who it will send to North Korea or how long its delegation will stay there.

 The announcement comes days after Trump shelved a trip by U.S. Secretary of State Mike Pompeo to Pyongyang, citing lack of progress on denuclearization, but remaining open to future talks.
+North Korea hasn’t responded to Trump’s move.

 Trump has been heaping blame on China, North Korea’s traditional ally and main trading partner.
 On Wednesday, Trump accused Beijing of pressuring the North because of current tensions in U.S.-China trade relations, and also of providing North Korea money, fuel, fertilizer and other commodities in violation of international sanctions, which he said was not helpful.